Difference Between Scanner and BufferedReader Class in Java

 In BufferReader class there is no such type of problem.
 This problem occurs only for the Scanner class, due to nextXXX() methods ignoring newline character and nextLine() only reads till the first newline character.
 If we use one more call of nextLine() method between nextXXX() and nextLine(), then this problem will not occur because nextLine() will consume the newline character.

 Tip: See this for the corrected program.
 This problem is same as scanf() followed by gets() in C/C++.
 This problem can also be solved by using next() instead of nextLine() for taking input of strings as shown here.

 Following are the Major Differences between Scanner and BufferedReader Class in Java

 - BufferedReader is synchronous while Scanner is not.
 BufferedReader should be used if we are working with multiple threads.

-- BufferedReader has significantly larger buffer memory than Scanner.
+- BufferedReader has a significantly larger buffer memory than Scanner.

 - The Scanner has a little buffer (1KB char buffer) as opposed to the BufferedReader (8KB byte buffer), but it’s more than enough.

-- BufferedReader is a bit faster as compared to scanner because scanner does parsing of input data and BufferedReader simply reads sequence of characters.
+- BufferedReader is a bit faster as compared to scanner because the scanner does the parsing of input data and BufferedReader simply reads a sequence of characters.

 This article is contributed by Pranav Adarsh.
 If you like GeeksforGeeks and would like to contribute, you can also write an article and mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.